MoritzLost/TextformatterPageTitleLinks/README.md

 - Automatically excludes the current page, with an option to change that behaviour.
 - Supports multi-language sites.
 - Can add configurable CSS classes to all automatically created links.
+    - Includes the ability to use page fields as replacement patterns for CSS classes.
 - Queries the database directly for improved performance.
     - Only queries the database once per request.

 ### Caveats